leohumnew/presidents-bodyguards/README.md

 # River Problem: Presidents and bodyguards
 A Python program to solve the president/bodyguard version of the river problem, as explained below.
-Customizable number of couples and boat capacity (WIP).
+Customizable number of couples and boat capacity.

 # Explanation
 X number of presidents and their bodyguards need to cross a river.
 The sole means by which to do this is a